Husienvora/batch-frontend/README.md

 To run the demo application, follow these steps:

-1. Make sure you have [Ganache](https://trufflesuite.com/ganache/) installed and running on your local machine.
+1. Make sure you have

+- [Ganache](https://trufflesuite.com/ganache/) installed and running on your local machine.
+- [Metamask](https://chromewebstore.google.com/detail/nkbihfbeogaeaoehlefnkodbefgpgknn) browser extension installed since it is used as provider.

 2. Open a terminal and navigate to the `truffle` directory: